 But seriously, Ceaușescu, what an asshole.

-PPS, for the sake of continuity, I will mention that I visited Romania a few months back.
+PS, for the sake of continuity, I will mention that I visited Romania a few months back.
 Right now, I’m in Belgrade, Serbia, and life is good.
 I would love for you to follow my ongoing journey – I’ve been travelling for almost seven-hundred days so far, and I’m just getting started.
-So pop your email in below – and join the people who get each new post, and the scoop on each new YoGypsy Trip – before anyone else.
+Pop your email in below – and join the people who get each new post – before anyone else.
 You can unsubscribe with one-click at any time, there is no-spam ever, and your address always remains private.
 You’ll also get bigger versions of each photo, and you’ll have a direct line straight to me.
 Convinced?

 PPS, for every Yomadic article on communist architecture – click here – sit back, and enjoy.